tino/pyFirmata/README.rst

 pyFirmata2
 ==========

-PyFirmata2 is an API which allows you to sample directly analogue and digital data from the ports of your Arduino without writing any C code.
+PyFirmata2 is an API which allows you to sample analogue and digital ports of your Arduino without writing any C code.
 Just upload the default firmata sketch into your Arduino and you are all set.